Frequently Asked Questions

 1) Is there a moratorium on Cardrooms?

-Yes, on May 22, 2023, Governor Gavin Newsom signed AB 341 which reestablished a moratorium on the establishment and expansion of cardrooms until January 1, 2043.
+Yes, AB 341 reestablished a moratorium on the establishment and expansion of cardrooms until January 1, 2043.

-Specifically, AB 341 reinstates the following provisions from the previous moratorium:
+Specifically, AB 341 reinstated the following provisions from the previous moratorium that expired on January 1, 2023:

 • Prohibits local jurisdictions and their voters from authorizing legal gambling that was not authorized prior to January 1, 1996, or amending a local gambling ordinance to expand cardroom gambling beyond the level authorized on January 1, 1996.